angadmaan/Cybersecurity-Learning/tryhackme/intro-to-cyber.md

 Professionals in this field simulate real-world attacks to identify weaknesses in networks, applications, and systems.

 Common roles:
-- Penetration Tester
+- Penetration Testers
 - Ethical Hackers
-- Red Team Analyst
+- Red Team Analysts

 Goal: To Discover and report security flaws so organizations can fix them.